 27 mile = £240 per person

 In addition to the registration fee you commit to raising the minimum sponsorship as shown above.
 50% of the fundraising target (either £170 or £120) must be received by your chosen charity no later than 6 weeks prior to the challenge.
+At this time, your chosen charity will pay the cost of the challenge (54 mile = £85 or 27 mile = £60) from your minimum sponsorship.
 The other 50% and pledges for the remaining sponsorship must be sent to your charity no later than 4 weeks after completion of the event.

 54 mile = Challenge balance of